Hive

-These are functions that already available in Hive.
-First, we have to check the application requirement, and then we can use this built in functions in our applications.
+These are functions that are already available in Hive.
+First, we have to check the application requirement, and then we can use these built-in functions in our applications.
 We can call these functions directly in our application.

 The syntax and types are mentioned in the following section.